 If you put guppies and mollies in the same tank, they will probably crossbreed.
 The best way to achieve that is to keep two to three female mollies for every male guppy.
 You should also make sure that the water parameters are ideal for both creatures and that there are no aggressive tankmates nearby.

 On that matter, you can easily breed different kinds of guppies, and the same is true for mollies.
-In this case, the offsprings will be fertile and healthy.
-For example, you can breed dalmatian mollies with black sailfin mollies without any issues.
+In this case, the offspring will be fertile and healthy.
+For example, you can breed Dalmatian mollies with black sailfin mollies without any issues.